-President Vickie Ashmore chairs an active Board of Directors and provides overall leadership to the organization.
+President Steve Nicholson chairs an active Board of Directors and provides overall leadership to the organization.

-Jann Gentry, president-elect, directs the Patriots Ball, the club’s major fundraiser, and is assisted by the president-nominee.
-The immediate past president, Mike Stromsoe, sits on the board for the purpose of continuity and also serves as treasurer.
+John Brown, president-elect, directs the club’s major fundraiser.
+The immediate past president, LouEllen Ficke, sits on the board for the purpose of continuity and also serves as treasurer.

 Linda Dozier is the secretary.

 The president nominee oversees the club’s activities in these areas:

 - Youth service (Jody Lawlor and Liz Jones, directors)